OpenAEV-Platform/docs/docs/deployment/ecosystem/executors.md

 !!! warning "SentinelOne API Key"

-    Please note that the SentinelOne API key should have the following minimum role: “IR Team”.
-The API key and the scripts must be created for and with the same user.
+    Please note that the SentinelOne API key created in "Settings/Users/Service Users" should have the following minimum role: “IR Team”.
+The API key and the scripts must be created for and with the same user and the required account/site.

 To use the SentinelOne executor, just fill the following configuration.